acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 ![Baphomet](images/baphomet.png)

 *Wulrif* attempts Telekinesis to lift up the screaming guy, but fails.
 I recognize him as a Death Knight, a fallen Paladin, doomed to state the act that turned him.
+A terrifying 20 foot tall Fiend steps through the portal.
 We realize that we are somehow in **[Neverwinter]**.

 Round 1